 Is there a universal standard for a fast, moderate, or slow walking pace?
 Actually, yes.
 Fitness experts tend to use these general guidelines.

 Easy: 20 minutes per mile

-Going by that metric, this is about how long it takes to walk the following common distances at a moderate pace:
+Going by that scale, this is about how long it takes to walk a mile plus some other common distances at a moderate pace:

-In 2018, The British Journal of Sports Medicine also tracked the steps per minute of people walking at various speeds and concluded the following:
+In 2018, The British Journal of Sports Medicine tracked the steps per minute of people walking at various speeds and arrived at the following ranges.

 The researchers also defined 100 steps per minute as “moderate-intensity exercise.”

 Using a fitness tracker — like Apple Watch or Fitbit — can help you gauge your progress and stay motivated.
 Most of these wearable devices track distance covered, calories burned, and steps taken in a day — or over the course of a workout.

 “As you improve your cardiovascular fitness and get in better shape, your time to complete a mile will fall,” says Rutledge.
 “In that case, you might want to consider adding on distance so your workout can remain in the 20-to-30-minute range.”